by © Supercaliphotolistic iStock/Getty Images Plus

 Song

-Habitat: The Northern Pintail can be found in a range of wetland habitats during different parts of the year: Shallow coastal marshes, bays, inland lakes at up to 2600 m.
+Habitat: The Northern Pintail is found in a range of wetland habitats during different parts of the year: Shallow coastal marshes, bays, inland lakes at up to 2600 m.

-Behavior: Pintails are dabbling ducks, often feeding by tipping their heads underwater and grazing on aquatic vegetation, seeds, insects, and small invertebrates.
-They primarily forage in shallow water or around the edges of wetlands.
+Behavior: The Northern Pintails are dabbling ducks, often feeding by tipping their heads underwater and grazing on aquatic vegetation, seeds, insects, and small invertebrates.
+They forage in shallow water or around the edges of wetlands.

-Courtship and Breeding: Male pintails display elaborate courtship behaviors to attract females, including head-bobbing, calling, and other visual displays.
-Once paired, they nest on the ground, usually concealed in dense vegetation or near water bodies.
+Courtship and Breeding: Males display elaborate courtship behaviors to attract females, including head-bobbing, calling, and other visual displays.
+Once paired, they nest on the ground in dense vegetation or near water bodies.

-Migratory Patterns: Northern Pintails undertake extensive migrations, with Colombian populations traveling long distances to wintering grounds in northern South America.
+Migratory Patterns: Northern Pintails undertake extensive migrations by traveling long distances to wintering grounds in northern South America.

 Breeding: the Northern Pintail breeds in the high-altitude wetlands of the Andes mountains, including páramos, montane bogs, and lakes.